Yue-Chen-YC/reading-log/_posts/Individual-difference/2025-08-15-Jun-thesis.md

 Lyn, Jyn., (2023).
 SYNTACTIC AND NON-SYNTACTIC FACTORS IN REFLEXIVE PRONOUN RESOLUTION IN MANDARIN CHINESE
 ## My thoughts

+## My thoughts
+The differences between logophoric (perspective-reporting), which might be the source, and empathic, which is perspective-taking, which might be the fear verb?
+         - 我的想法：attitude holder算是 source / perciver吗？empathy locus可以是 empathy verb 怕吗？
+         - ziji can be both empathic and logophoric
 ## Summary
-The main goal of this dissertation is to use experiments to examine how syntactic factors (e.g., locality, syntactic position) and non-syntactic factors (e.g., verb semantics, perspectival information) impact reflexive resolution in Chinese and how these factors influence real-time processing, to re-examine conventional linguistic judgment and more importantly, to provide new data contributing to the advances of linguistic theories.
+The main goal of this dissertation is to use experiments to examine how syntactic factors (e.g., locality, syntactic position) and non-syntactic factors (e.g., verb semantics, perspectival information) impact reflexive resolution in Chinese and how these factors influence real-time processing, to re-examine conventional linguistic judgment, and more importantly, to provide new data contributing to the advances of linguistic theories.

 ## The antecedent choice judgment results:
 - ziji and ta-ziji are subject to syntactic, semantic, and discourse-level constraints, but the extent to which discourse topic prominence impacts the interpretation of ziji and ta-ziji differs.